chitikenaswathi/Blinkit-Data-end-to-end-Project/README.md

 # blinkit-sql-project1
 ## Project Overview
 This project presents a comprehensive for analyzing Blinkit's sales performance, customer satisfaction, and inventory distribution.
-The dashboard provides key insights and opportunities for optimization using various KPIs
+The key insights and opportunities for optimization using various KPIs
 ## Key Performance Indicators (KPIs)
 1.Total Sales: Overall revenue generated from all items sold ($1.20M) 2.Average Sales: Average revenue per sale ($140)